 You will recover comfortably at home.
 You can start drinking liquids and soft foods as soon as you feel ready, but should avoid crunchy foods, extra hot or cold items, and straws (NO STRAWS!).
 You can expect to resume some of your normal activities a few days post-operation.

-If you have any questions about wisdom teeth removal or aren’t sure if you even need the procedure, give us a call at Evergreen Oral Surgery Phone Number 253-473-0651!
+If you have any questions about wisdom teeth removal or aren’t sure if you even need the procedure, give us a call at Tacoma Office Phone Number 253-473-0651!

 Comments are closed.